Skip to main content

 Buying hearing aids at a hearing health clinic

 A hearing health clinic offers an in-person consultation with an audiologist or hearing instrument specialist, complete hearing health exams, and an audiogram.
 An audiogram is a chart detailing the results of your hearing test.
-It shows the frequency and the volume where your hearing is declining.
+It shows the frequency and the volume at which your hearing is declining.
 An audiogram also measures your speech audiometry, which is how well you hear and understand words in noise.

 If your hearing test indicates you’re a candidate for hearing aids, a hearing health clinic will determine which style and type of hearing aid can best suit your needs.
 Then they’ll program and fit your hearing aids for you.